twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/eighteen-days-in-solitude/eighteen-days-in-solitude-full-text%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  09-06 rev. the 3rd proofread (08-12) by bhante; old:Someone with weak faculties follows with three fruition cittas.
   2020-06-26 rev. proofread by bhante
   2020-02-27 add: Venerable U Ādiccaramsī's Portrait 12-05 rev. proofread by bhante